bids-standard/bids-specification/src/04-modality-specific-files/05-task-events.md

 recorded during a run.
 Events are, for example, stimuli presented to the participant or participant responses (see [Definitions](../02-common-principles.md#definitions)).
-A single event file MAY include any combination of stimuli, response, and other events.
+A single event file MAY include any combination of stimulus, response, and other events.
 Events MAY overlap in time.
 Please mind that this does not imply that only so called "event related" study designs are supported (in contrast to "block" designs) - each "block of events" can be